peterwilliamson148/impulse-purchase-evaluator/README.md

 # impulse-purchase-evaluator
-Impulse Purchase Evaluator helps you rethink your spending by showing the work hours behind each price.
-Enter the item price, your income, whether it’s a need or a want, and your mood.
-Instantly see how much work time it takes, helping you make more thoughtful and responsible purchases.
+OkCodePromo.fr’s Impulse Buying Checker is a smart tool that helps you rethink your purchases.
+Simply enter the item price, your monthly income, whether it’s a need or a want, and your current mood.
+It instantly shows how many work hours you’d need to afford it, helping you make mindful and budget-friendly shopping decisions.